Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 ```clojure
 '(1 2 3) -> (1 2 3)
 ```
 Let's see how we would define a function in Clojure.
-We use a *defn* macros (a special type of function) followed by parameters in square brackets then the body of the function.
+We use a *defn* macros (a special type of function), specify the name  followed by parameters in square brackets then the body of the function.
 We could have multiple expressions in the body, but only the last one is returned.
 ```clojure
 (defn sum
   [a b]